Surrendering to a Miracle

 What I can share is this…each of us at our core is perfect love, whole and complete.
 Our expression of that perfection is inhibited only by ourselves, our stories about ourselves, our fears, and our beliefs.
 Nothing can alter who we are and always have been at our core.
 Anything other than this is an illusion.
 Our physical experience facilitates a perfect opportunity to unlearn and surrender to the true nature of who we are.
 We have everything we need within us, and our access to it is stillness.
 Everything is simple, although granted, not always easy.

 We do not actually have to love ourselves to be who we are.
 That would be like the ocean thinking it should put more water in itself to be an ocean.
 It simply IS the ocean.
 Who we are IS love.
 There is simply being that expression.
 It is an expansive energy, it is healing, it is well-being, it is peace.

 And so as I received myself and the oneness that we all are, I wept with the experience of a love so profound it had no beginning and no ending, and it felt like my chest would simply burst open.
-It was a state of bliss and I felt completely well.
+It was blissful and I felt a complete sense of well-being.

 The journey from surrender to love took a year.
 It was the year I felt the sickest and forgave the most.
 There was a gem of wisdom under the action of every supplement I swallowed, every doctor’s appointment I went to, every moment I rested, each tear I cried, and every person I connected with.
 It was the year I thought I was surrendering to Lyme disease but was actually surrendering to the miracle we all are.
 In my new life I am proud to be a kindergartener.

 Life continues to come with its ups and downs.
 But there were those bells that rang….so regardless of the challenges I face, I now know that all the answers are within me.
 How long it takes to reveal them is entirely up to me.